 Nehalem Bay Winery

-Located in the charming historic Mohler Creamery building (1909), the tasting room is open daily 10-5 p.m.
+Located in the charming historic Mohler Creamery building (built in 1909), the tasting room is open daily from 10 to 5 p.m.

 Tasting is complimentary with the purchase of a bottle.
 Or you can buy a flight of 5 tastes for $10.

-There are currently 20 wines listed on the website.
-If you’re looking for a quintessential Oregon gift, I highly recommend Nehalem Bay Winery.
+There are currently 22 wines listed on the website.
+If you’re looking for an Oregon-themed gift, I highly recommend Nehalem Bay Winery.

 The Winery At Manzanita